luapower/vps/README.txt

   * compiler tools (static files)
   * luajit browsable sources (htags-generated static website)

 ## crontab

+  * luapower source code
+    * pull luapower (hourly, so that code search works; we have github hooks on all repos that trigger pulling, so this is just a safety measure)
+  * luapower bundle
     * update/push luapower-all (each half hour, so that master.zip from the download button reflects the current state of the code)
-  * release-tag luapower-all (every day, so that we can download old releases)
+    * release-tag luapower-all (daily, so that we can download old releases)
-  * download github.com/luapower/luapower-all/archive/master.zip (every day, so that its reported size on the download button is correct)
+    * download github.com/luapower/luapower-all/archive/master.zip (every day, so that its reported size on the download button reflects the actual size of the archive)
+  * luajit htags
-  * pull official LuaJIT (every hour)
+    * pull official LuaJIT for htags (hourly)
-  * update the LuaJIT htags (every day)
+    * update the LuaJIT htags (daily)
+  * forum
+    * backup the redis db and any new files (plugins, customization, etc.) to the `forum` repo (daily)

 ## prerequisites